Icinga/icingaweb2/doc/authentication.md

 # Authentication via internal DB

-The class DbUserBackend allows
+The class DbUserBackend allows to handle the user authentication internally in a database.

 ## Configuration

 The internal authentication is configured in *config/authentication.ini*.
 The value of the configuration key "backend" will determine which UserBackend class to load.
-To use the internal backend you will need to specifiy the value "Db" which will cause the class "DbUserBackend" to be loaded.
+To use the internal backend you need to specifiy the value "Db" which will cause the class "DbUserBackend" to be loaded.

 There are various configuration keys in "Authentication.ini" and some are only